aristanetworks/avd/ansible_collections/arista/avd/roles/eos_config_deploy_cvp/README.md

 ### Ignore devices not provisioned in Cloudvision

-When you want to provision a complete topoplogy and devices are not already in Cloudvision, you can configure inventory to ignore these devices by using a host variable: `is_deployed`
+When you want to provision a complete topology and devices are not already in Cloudvision, you can configure inventory to ignore these devices by using a host variable: `is_deployed`.

 - `is_deployed: true` or `is_deployed is not defined`: An entry in __cv_device__ is generated and AVD will configure device on Cloudvision.
 If device is undefined, an error is raised.
 - `is_deployed: false`: Device is not configured in __cv_device__ topology and only its configlet is uploaded on Cloudvision.